taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 ---
 {% include toc title="Open Lab Notebook" %}

-This page is my primary documentation of my thought processes related to my PhD work, currently clustered under the working title *'On the aims and methods of Field Neuroscience: non-invasive techniques for studying nervous systems in natural settings'*.
+Welcome to my Open Lab Notebook!
+This space holds all of the ideas and thought processes that went into my doctoral research with the [Intelligent Systems Lab](https://www.kampff-lab.org/), led by Dr. Adam R. Kampff.
+You can [**read the full-text of my doctoral thesis here**](https://www.dropbox.com/s/iqyfmj1rmcn083z/DanbeeKim_INDP2013_PhDThesis.pdf?dl=0).

-In my research group, we study how nervous systems "in the wild" (as opposed to in the laboratory) are robust and flexible enough to deal with unexpected situations.
-Within this area, I study how we imagine and train for the unexpected.
-My goals are:
+The Intelligent Systems Lab studied how nervous systems "in the wild" (as opposed to in the laboratory) are robust and flexible enough to deal with unexpected situations.
+Within this context, I developed a framework for precisely observing nervous systems in increasingly natural environments and contexts.
+I worked with the following goals in mind:

 * to connect how we study the brain to the subjective experience of living with one;

 * to explore frameworks and narratives for nervous system function beyond the stimulus-response-machine metaphor and open-loop causal model of behavioural organization;

-* to develop theories and methodologies for field neuroscience, which could complement laboratory neuroscience by a) checking the ethological validity of behaviour studies and of humane research techniques, and b) increasing the diversity and quantity of neural systems accessible to empirical neuroscientific study;
+* to complement and support laboratory neuroscience by a) checking the ethological validity of behaviour studies and of humane research techniques, and b) increasing the diversity and quantity of neural systems accessible to empirical neuroscientific study;

-* to contribute comparative research studying a wide variety of nervous systems, especially in non-rodent and non-mammal species, in order to better guide generalizations and translations of empirical results beyond the specific individuals or populations that participate in any one experiment;
+* to contribute comparative research studying nervous systems in non-rodent and non-human species, in order to better guide generalizations and translations of empirical results beyond the specific individuals or populations that participate in any one experiment;

 * to nurture a culture of collaboration, trust, and rigorous imagination in research; and